willprice/GulpIO2/README.rst

     gulp_directory = GulpDirectory('/tmp/something_something_gulps')
     frames, meta = gulp_directory[<id>]

-For down-sampling or loading only a part of a video, a python slice can be passed as well:
+For down-sampling or loading only a part of a video, a python slice or list of indices can be passed as well:

 .. code:: python

     frames, meta = gulp_directory[<id>, slice(1,10,2)]

+    frames, meta = gulp_directory[<id>, [1, 5, 6, 8]]

 or: